Chris Wallace presses Liz Cheney on Trump supporters: 'Why alienate them?'

 GOP lawmakers voted behind closed doors on Wednesday to remove Cheney, R-Wyo., as the conference chair over her opposition to Trump's continued influence in the party and her repeated denunciation of his "big lie" that the presidential election was fraudulently stolen from him.

 Cheney has also accused the former president of provoking violence on Jan.
 6, when a mob of his supporters stormed the U.S. Capitol, interrupting the electoral count that certified Joe Biden as the victor of the November election.
-Five people died during the riot, including a U.S. Capitol Police officer.
+Five people died during the riot, including a Capitol Police officer.

 She was one of 10 House Republicans to vote to impeach Trump for inciting the insurrection.